wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_sources.rst

       # zip -r wazuh.zip ../../wazuh-3.9.5

-6. Decompress the repository the repository on the Windows machine, run the `wazuh-installer-build-msi.bat` script from the `win32` folder.
+6. Decompress the repository on the Windows machine, run the `wazuh-installer-build-msi.bat` script from the `win32` folder.

     .. code-block:: console